Breast Cancer surgery

 Breast reconstruction surgery is often part of breast treatment surgery

-When this is known to be the case, the surgeon performing the treatment operation will work closely with the reconstructing surgeon, not only to plan the two procedures, but sometimes both processes actually take place during the same operation.
+When this is known to be the case, the surgeon performing the treatment operation will work closely with the reconstructing surgeon.
+Not only do the surgeons plan the two procedures, but sometimes both processes actually take place during the same operation.

 Breast reconstruction is often performed at the same time as breast tumor removal

-In many cases the breast reconstruction surgery is done at the same time as the tumor removal, though likely performed by a plastic surgeon and not the surgical oncologist or general surgeon.
+In many cases, the breast reconstruction surgery is done at the same time as the tumor removal.
+As mentioned, it is likely that a plastic surgeon performs the reconstruction, not the surgical oncologist or general surgeon.